VLE site design principles

 4.3 Essential: Provide marking criteria or other grading policies showing how work is marked.

-• This could be a rubric linked to an assignment within the site or a linked document.
-Where a site involves different methods of assessing work, include details of all of these (eg. PSRB requirements for professional courses).
+- This could be a rubric linked to an assignment within the site or a linked document.
+Where a site involves different methods of assessing work, include details of all of these (eg. PSRB requirements for professional programmes).

 4.4 Essential: Signpost students to where they can get help with the assessment task or submission.